Student and Club/Organization Fundraising

 - Student organizations are permitted to conduct infrequent collection of food, clothing or change for charities; make requests for donated labor; and hold activities like bake sales that by and large do not solicit significant cash gifts.

-- These student fundraising activities are only permitted in the Wheelock Student Center and at athletics events.
-WSC use requires prior approval from the Dean of Students Office, and is subject to WSC facilities use policies.
-Fundraising at athletics events requires prior approval of the Director of Athletics or designee.
+- These student fundraising activities are only permitted in the Wheelock Student Center and at athletic events.
+WSC use requires prior approval from the Director of Student Union & Programs, and is subject to WSC facilities use policies.
+Fundraising at athletic events requires prior approval of the Director of Athletics or designee as well as an Associate Dean of Students or the Director of Student Union & Programs.

 - Off-campus door-to-door and telemarketing type fundraising activities are not permitted.